 It is very important that you use the right potting medium for your Moth Orchids because it can significantly affect the plant's water requirements.
 Instead of regular soil, they need potting material that mimics a host tree or comes from one.
 They also need plenty of air circulation in their potting medium, as their roots appreciate a breeze when they grow on tree limbs in the wild.

 Some orchid hobbyists enjoy experimenting with different potting materials and mixing their own Moth Orchids medium.
 However, every orchid grower seems to have their own ideas about what makes the perfect potting mix.

 Steps for Preparing

 1. Choose a course material, such as ground fir tree bark, redwood bark chips, or Monterey pine bark chips that support orchid roots and allow air movement.

 2. Choose a second material that holds more water than tree bark, such as perlite, sphagnum moss, charcoal, or coconut husk chips, to ensure orchid roots absorb plenty of water.
-Combine 2 or 3 of these materials for a more diverse mixture, if you prefer.
+If you prefer, combine 2 or 3 of these materials for a more diverse mixture.
 If using moss, thoroughly soak it in water and gently squeeze it dry before planting.